 If you apply for a creative position, handing in a CV that pops out can make a big impact.
 A plain MS Word document with basic formatting will diminish your chances to land that creative job.

-For a more administrative position, better not to go out on a limb with bright pink and yellow colours and flowers.
+For a more administrative position, better not to go out on a limb with bright colours and flowers.
 Stick to common fonts and avoid anything fancy.
 It might sound like we are exaggerating, but we have seen the oddest things pass by.

 The same goes for a position that requires good Microsoft Office skills.
 Make sure your CV looks like it is made by a Microsoft wizard and you will automatically be considered a top candidate.

 As a general must-do, make sure you tailor the content of your CV to the position or the industry.
 The items most relevant for the position come first, and we recommend adding a brief summary of your expertise up top.
 We also advise to go for quality rather than quantity when applying.
 Rather than sending the same CV to hundreds of positions, think to put more effort into the jobs you really believe in.

 Last, get rid of irrelevant information.
 That summer job back in high school won’t add much to your CV, best to leave it out.

 A job interview generally includes meeting in person at the office.
 In the middle of the COVID-19 pandemic however, interviews are typically done over a video call.
 The advantage is that a lot less time is spent in traffic, but a call still requires a bit of etiquette and may present some extra elements.

 Being at home doesn’t make it okay to join a job interview in your pyjamas.
 Dress to impress as if you were going to that interview in person.
 Everything contributes to the impression you are making.
 During a video call, your private interior and surroundings will be visible to the person interviewing you.
 Your place is a bit of a mess?
 Tidy up before the interview.
 If possible, make sure to sit in a location with plenty of natural light.
 Face your camera to a wall, keep it clean.
 Every. detail. matters.